 - Physical Science:

-Sources: Inspiration for the activities comes from many places, including blogs and websites (I’ve pinned lots of my favorite ideas at www.pinterest.com/bcparented/), children’s museums and science museums that we visit, and books such as Tinkerlab, Curious Kid’s Science Book, the Growing Up Wild Activity Book, and the clever minds of my co-teachers, Cym, Debra, and Peter.
-I will frequently link to other helpful sites in my posts.
-I also include Amazon Affiliate links, in case you want to learn more about products or books that I refer to.
-However, rather than buying those products, I generally recommend you get your books from your local library, and use items out of the recycling bin or re-useable goods from thrift shops as much as possible!
+Inspiration for the activities comes from many places, including blogs and websites (I try to link to sources throughout this website, and I’ve pinned lots of my favorite ideas at www.pinterest.com/bcparented/), children’s museums and science museums that we visit, and books such as Tinkerlab, The Curious Kid’s Science Book, the Growing Up Wild Activity Book, and more (check out my book reviews) and the clever minds of my co-teachers, Cym, Angela, Monisha, and Peter.
+I include Amazon Affiliate links, in case you want to learn more about products or books that I refer to.
+(As an Amazon Associate I earn from qualifying purchases.)
+However, rather than buying lots of products, I recommend you get your books from your local library, and use items out of the recycling bin or re-useable goods from thrift shops as much as possible!

-Copyright note: If you live anywhere other than Western Washington, you are welcome to use any idea that I share in the Inventors of Tomorrow series, even including the full lesson plans.
-However, if you work in King County: It’s OK to use some of the individual ideas here – after all, I got many of them from the generosity of other people sharing their ideas on the world wide web… but I ask that you do not duplicate our curriculum in any class offered in King County.
+If you live anywhere other than Western Washington, you are welcome to use any idea that I share in the Inventors of Tomorrow series, even including the full lesson plans.
+If you work in King County: It’s OK to use some of the individual ideas here but I ask that you do not duplicate our curriculum in any class offered in King County.
 Thanks!

 Learn more about me – www.JanelleDurham.com